Green River Tunnel: Rock ridge

-Accident in February 2025
+2025 accident

 On the afternoon of February 14, 2025, at least three people were killed and five others injured in a multi-vehicle crash in the tunnel.
 The crash resulted in the closure of the westbound bore of the tunnel, which investigators said was severely damaged.
 The Wyoming Department of Transportation said the crash started outside of the tunnel, where two of the fatalities occurred.

 The crash was primarily concentrated around 400 feet from the eastern entrance of the westbound tunnel.
 In total, 26 vehicles were involved.
 The NTSB and WYDOT began investigating the cause of the crash.
 Traffic was diverted through Green River on Wyoming Highway 374.
 The eastbound tunnel was reconfigured to carry bidirectional traffic and reopened on February 20.

 The three victims identified in the crash were 20-year-old Christopher Johnson and 22-year-old Quentin Romero of Rawlins, and 30-year-old Harmanjeet Singh of Nova Scotia, Canada.